nataz77/awesome-k8s/README.md

 ## Kubernetes tooling
 - [Kured](https://github.com/weaveworks/kured) is a Kubernetes daemonset that performs safe automatic node reboots when the need to do so is indicated by the package management system of the underlying OS.
-- [kubectl-who-can](https://github.com/aquasecurity/kubectl-who-can) is a tool that shows which subjects have RBAC permissions to VERB [TYPE | TYPE/NAME | NONRESOURCEURL] in Kubernetes.
+- [kubectl-who-can](https://github.com/aquasecurity/kubectl-who-can) is a tool that shows which subjects have RBAC permissions to <code> VERB [TYPE | TYPE/NAME | NONRESOURCEURL] </code> in Kubernetes.
 - [k9s](https://github.com/derailed/k9s) provides a terminal UI to interact with your Kubernetes clusters.
 - [Kubeman](https://github.com/walmartlabs/kubeman) is a tool that attempts to make it easier to find information from Kubernetes clusters, and to investigate issues related to Kubernetes and Istio.
 - [k8s-image-swapper](https://github.com/estahn/k8s-image-swapper) is a mutating webhook for Kubernetes, downloading images into your own registry and pointing the images to that new location.
 - [draino](https://github.com/planetlabs/draino) automatically drains Kubernetes nodes based on labels and node conditions.
 - [node-problem-detector](https://github.com/kubernetes/node-problem-detector) aims to make various node problems visible to the upstream layers in the cluster management stack
+- [kubectl-fields](https://github.com/rewanthtammana/kubectl-fields) is a cli tool to parse <code> kubectl explain --recursive </code> output to match given field and print its parental hierarchy in one-liner format.

 ## Container registry
 - [Harbor](https://goharbor.io/) is an open source registry that secures artifacts with policies and role-based access control, ensures images are scanned and free from vulnerabilities, and signs images as trusted.